Governance in 18th-century piracy: The dream of Libertalia

-"Pirates and other social bandits adopted social mechanisms which can be summarized as libertarian, democratic, federal, egalitarian, fraternal, and communal ownership.
+"Pirates and other social bandits adopted social mechanisms which can be summarized as libertarian, democratic, federal, egalitarian, fraternal, and communal of ownership.
 It may well be argued that these 'floating commonwealths' are examples of a form of pre-Enlightenment radicalism."
 They were also far less conscious of national, religious and racial differences than what was common.

 In the second volume of A General History of the Pyrates (published 1728), Captain Charles Johnson tells the tale of Captain Mission and his pirates, who established a utopian republic on the island of Madagascar.
 They called it “Libertalia,” where societies would be based on the ideals of liberty, equality and fraternity.
 Mission's pirates were determined to guard the common people's rights, fight the power of monarchies and allow people to make and judge their own laws and elect and rotate their leaders.
 They chose a council without distinguishing between nationality or race.
 They opposed labor and condemned slavery.
 The tale goes that Mission and his men integrated slaves from captured ships into their society as well.

 However, Captain Mission and Libertalia probably never existed except as an expression of the "living traditions, practices and dreams of an Atlantic working class, many of which were observed, synthesized and translated into discourse by the author of A General History of Pyrates…[which also included] utopian practices of the early 18th century pirate ship."

 Nevertheless, in 1713, English pirates Thomas Barrow and Benjamin Hornigold did proclaim themselves the governors of a tangible pirate republic on the island of New Providence in the Bahamas.
 They were joined by pirate captains such as Charles Vane, Thomas Burgess, John Rackham and Blackbeard.
 However, this republic was soon eliminated in 1718 by Captain Woodes Rogers with his appointment as the Royal Governor of the Bahamas.

 The English ruling class recognized the influence of Libertalia and its alternative social order, and they soon put their efforts into quashing it.
 There were worries of a pirate "Commonwealth" (such as the one Barrow and Hornigold set up), especially one in areas where no nation would be able to fight them.
 English rulers responded by hanging sea robbers by the hundreds, and the English Parliament passed new legislation persecuting pirates.
 Finally, with the hanging of Captain Bartholomew Roberts' men at Cape Coast Castle on the African coast in 1722, the Golden Age of Piracy was brought to an end.